 In June 2017, the Alternative Reference Rates Committee, a group of large U.S. banks working with the Federal Reserve, announced its selection of a new Secured Overnight Financing Rate ("SOFR"), which is intended to be a broad measure of secured overnight U.S. Treasury repo rates, as an appropriate replacement for LIBOR.
 The Federal Reserve Bank of New York began publishing the SOFR early in 2018, with the expectation that it could be used on a voluntary basis in new instruments and transactions.
+CME Group Benchmark Administration Limited has begun publishing term SOFR values for various maturities, and term SOFR has begun to be adopted within the broader financial market.
 Bank working groups and regulators in other countries have suggested other alternatives for their markets, including the Sterling Overnight Interbank Average Rate ("SONIA") in England.
+SOFR is currently an overnight rate and is not currently available in the various maturities that LIBOR uses.